guildxyz/club-contracts/README.md

 Replace _[start]_ with the number of the first and _[end]_ with the number of the last migration script you wish to run.
 To run only one script, _[start]_ and _[end]_ should match.
 The numbers of the scripts are:

 - 1 - Migrations
+- 2 - Seed Club Token
-- 2 - Seed Club Mint
+- 3 - Seed Club Mint
-- 3 - Merkle distributor
+- 4 - Merkle distributor
-- 4 - Merkle vesting
+- 5 - Merkle vesting

 If the script fails before starting the deployment, you might need to run the first one, too.